metasfresh/metasfresh-documentation/_webui_collection/EN/Add_import_format.md

 ## Overview
 By means of the import format, you can specify which data, or rather columns, from the import file are to be transferred, how these columns are named and delimited (separators), and into which database tables the import data are to be taken over.

-In metasfresh, the following data can be imported:
+The following data can be imported to metasfresh:
 - [Business partner data](Import_bpartner_data)
 - [Product data](Import_product_data)
 - [Replenishment data](Import_replenishment_data)